HenningUe/iphoto-downloader/docs/USER-GUIDE.md

-# 📖 iCloud Photo Sync Tool - User Guide
+# 📖 iPhoto Downloader Tool - User Guide

-Complete guide for installing, configuring, and using the iCloud Photo Sync Tool.
+Complete guide for installing, configuring, and using the iPhoto Downloader Tool.

 ## 📋 Table of Contents